 The campground is open from May to September.
-It contains 50 non-reservable spots and is RV friendly (up to 35 feet for some spots).
+It contains 50 non-reservable spots and is RV friendly (up to 35 feet in some campsites).
 Running water isn’t available although South Beach has pit toilets and an RV dump station.

 Learn more about South Beach Campground.

 The campground is open year-round.
 It contains 56 non-reservable spots and is RV friendly (up to 35 feet for some spots).
 Flush toilets and running water are available from June to September.